jpgough/api-workshop/03-open-api/README.md

 There are also some generators that build nicer Spring Boot projects [here](https://www.baeldung.com/spring-boot-rest-client-swagger-codegen).

 Build a small Java command line app that operates with your Todo API.
+You can create a new project for this purpose in IntelliJ via the File -> New -> Project option.